Buprenorphine

-Buprenorphine, is an opioid used to treat opioid use disorder, acute pain, and chronic pain.
-It can be used under the tongue (sublingual), in the cheek (buccal), by injection (intravenous and subcutaneous), as a skin patch (transdermal), or as an implant.
+Buprenorphine is an opioid used to treat opioid use disorder, acute pain, and chronic pain.
+It is administered under the tongue, in the cheek, by injection (intravenous or subcutaneous), or as a skin patch or implant.
+Maximum pain relief generally occurs within an hour and lasts up to 24 hours.
+In the United States, buprenorphine/naloxone (Suboxone) is usually prescribed to discourage injection misuse.
+Both formulations are Schedule III controlled substances.

-In the United States, the combination formulation of buprenorphine/naloxone (Suboxone) is usually prescribed to discourage misuse by injection.
-Maximum pain relief is generally within an hour with effects up to 24 hours.
-Buprenorphine affects different types of opioid receptors in different ways.
-Depending on the type of opioid receptor, it may be an agonist, partial agonist, or antagonist.
-Buprenorphine's activity as an agonist/antagonist is important in the treatment of opioid use disorder: it relieves withdrawal symptoms from other opioids and induces some euphoria, but also blocks the ability for many other opioids, including heroin, to cause an effect.
-Unlike full agonists like heroin or methadone, buprenorphine has a ceiling effect, such that taking more medicine past a certain point will not increase the effects of the drug.

-Being a partial MOR agonist, buprenorphine offers flexibility to prescribers treating opioid use disorder as the dosage can be easily adjusted.
+Buprenorphine acts as an agonist, partial agonist, or antagonist at different opioid receptors.
+It relieves opioid withdrawal and reduces the effects of other opioids.
+Unlike full agonists such as heroin and methadone, it has a ceiling effect for some effects, including respiratory depression, but retains misuse potential.

-Side effects may include respiratory depression (decreased breathing), sleepiness, adrenal insufficiency, QT prolongation, low blood pressure, allergic reactions, constipation, and opioid addiction.
-Among those with a history of seizures, a risk exists of further seizures.
-Opioid withdrawal following stopping buprenorphine is generally less severe than with other opioids.
-Whether use during pregnancy is safe is unclear, but use while breastfeeding is probably safe, since the dose the infant receives is 1–2% that of the maternal dose, on a weight basis.
+Side effects include respiratory depression, sleepiness, adrenal insufficiency, QT prolongation, low blood pressure, allergic reactions, constipation, and opioid addiction.
+It may increase seizure risk in susceptible people; opioid withdrawal after discontinuation is generally less severe than with other opioids.
+Safety during pregnancy is unclear, but use while breastfeeding is probably safe: infants receive approximately 1–2% of the maternal weight-adjusted dose.

 Buprenorphine was patented in 1965, FDA approved for medical use as an analgesic in 1981, and FDA approved for treating opioid use disorder in 2002.
 It is on the World Health Organization's List of Essential Medicines.
 Despite originally being marketed as an analgesic it is far more commonly prescribed and used to treat opioid use disorders, such as addiction to heroin.
 In 2020, it was the 186th most commonly prescribed medication in the United States, with more than 2.8 million prescriptions.
-Buprenorphine provides virtually no euphoria or "high", even in opiate-naive individuals, making it ideal as a medication for treating opioid use disorder.
-Buprenorphine has substantially reduced euphoric potential compared with full opioid agonists thanks to its partial-agonist ceiling effect.
-In many patients with opioid use disorder it does not produce a noticeable ‘high’, which supports its use in maintenance therapy.
-However, in opioid-naïve individuals it may still produce some mild euphoria, so the risk is not zero.
-Even though the risk is lower, buprenorphine is still an opioid, and it still carries risks (dependence, misuse, respiratory depression especially when combined with other depressants).
-In the United States, buprenorphine, alone and as a combination drug, is a schedule III controlled substance.